PepsiCo: Controversies

 Pepsi has been repeatedly criticized by environmentalists for its relationship to negative environmental impacts of agriculture in its supply chain and in its distributing operations, such as palm oil–related deforestation and pesticide use, its use of water resources, and the negative impacts of its packaging—Pepsi's packaging has consistently been one of the top sources of plastic pollution globally.

 Similarly, public health advocates have criticized Pepsi's high-calorie, poor nutrition product lines along with other popular snack and drink manufacturers.
 In response, PepsiCo made public comments on its commitment to minimizing their impact but has not released public information documenting progress on most of its public commitments.

+Trade in Russia amid the Russo-Ukrainian War

+Following the Russian invasion of Ukraine in February 2022, many Western companies curtailed their operations in Russia and Belarus.
+Immediately after the invasion, PepsiCo announced it would suspend sales of Pepsi-Cola and its other beverage brands in Russia, and halt new capital investment, advertising and promotional activity.
+While PepsiCo did cease the sale of Pepsi-branded products, it introduced near-identical replacements under other PepsiCo-owned brand names.
+Pepsi was replaced by Evervess-Cola ("Любимая кола"), while 7UP and Mirinda were replaced by PepsiCo's Frustyle brand.
+Critics have accused PepsiCo of circumventing its commitment to suspend the sale of its beverages by continuing to sell essentially the same drinks under different names.

+PepsiCo has maintained a substantial business interest in Russia.
+According to its 2025 annual report, Russia accounted for approximately 5% of the company's global net revenue and 20% of its consolidated cash and cash equivalents at the end of 2025.
+The same report disclosed that PepsiCo paid US$237 million in income taxes in Russia during 2025, giving rise to criticism that the company is directly helping to fund Russia's war effort in Ukraine.
+Since September 2023, the Ukrainian National Agency on Corruption Prevention has included PepsiCo in its list of "International Sponsors of War", citing the company's continued operations in Russia and the significant taxes it pays to the Russian state.

 Working conditions

 In July 2021, Frito-Lay, a subsidiary of PepsiCo became the subject to media attention over poor working conditions at its plant in Topeka.
 These conditions, which allegedly include forced overtime and 84-hour workweeks for months, led to a strike involving hundreds of workers at the Topeka location.
 The strike began on July 5 and ended on July 23, after ratifications of a two-year contract that guarantees workers at least one day off each week and raised wages.